AcademySoftwareFoundation/EncodingGuidelines/EncodeDNXHD.md

 ### Op-Atom

 AVID prefer deliveries in MXF using the Avid Op-Atom format.
 Generating the Op-Atom format used to be a separate application, but its now integrated into ffmpeg.
+This worked for a single piece of media (i.e. just video, or audio, not both).

 <!---
 name: test_prores444_mxf